immerjs/immer/readme.md

 Draft mutations in Immer usually warrant a code block, since a return denotes an overwrite.
 Sometimes that can stretch code a little more than you might be comfortable with.

-In such cases you can use javascripts [`void`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/void) operator, which evaluates expressions and returns `undefined`.
+In such cases, you can use javascripts [`void`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/void) operator, which evaluates expressions and returns `undefined`.

 ```javascript
 // Single mutation